-Regardless of whether one is moving to Botswana to set up a business, take up an exciting job offer or simply visit stunning game reserves and see the famous Okavango Delta, foreigners must be in possession of the correct visa for Botswana.
+Regardless of whether one is moving to Botswana to set up a business, take up an exciting job offer or simply to visit stunning game reserves and see the famous Okavango Delta, foreigners must have the correct visa for Botswana.

 The application process for a tourist visa for Botswana is not as straightforward as it is for other destinations.
-Travellers are therefore encouraged to investigate visa regulations ahead of time and apply prior to travelling if necessary.
+Travellers are encouraged to investigate visa regulations ahead of time and apply before travelling, with Botswana's e-visa facilities, if necessary.

 Work permits for Botswana